diarmidmackenzie/split-sub-directory/README.md

-This repository is a proof-of-concept to show how a group of sub-directories of a repository can be cloned into separate repositories (one per-sub-directory), and then automatically kept in sync via GitHub actions.
+This repository is a proof-of-concept to show how a group of sub-directories of a repository can be mirrored into separate repositories (one per-sub-directory), and then automatically kept in sync via GitHub actions.